 ADT’s Doorbell

 The Nest Doorbell that ADT offers has tons of features, but let’s talk about the one that no one else has: facial recognition.
-Plenty of video doorbells and cameras are smart enough to tell the difference between people, animals, and objects.
+Yes, it can recognize faces.
+It can tell you whether the person standing at your door is a stranger or your friend who always comes over unannounced.

 Pro Tip: Nest Doorbells can set you back around $200 when you buy them from ADT.
 But I recommend keeping an eye on the ADT website as they regularly offer new customers exclusive deals, including free video doorbells.